BenGOsborn/Markotplace/README.md

 -   Maybe add a subscription payment system in the future ?
 -   Maybe rebrand the entire app for gamers specifically
 -   Make a blog helping developers to make apps for our site (like Unity and for other game engines)
+-   Add some way of ranking the apps to build based on the number of users who own them along with the app data (store this as a part of the app data)
+-   Add analytics tracking

 ## Known vulnerabilities